AlternativeFFFF/Alt-F4/submissions/hornwitser_dissector/wireshark-dissector.md

 But by doing this my dissector is no longer a cleanly separate thing from Factorio and how that affects the legallites around distributing this dissector I really have no clue.
 I asked the Factorio developers and they said they were fine with me releasing this to the public.
 So if you want to try it out yourself or add it to your toolbox you can find it [in my repository for it on GitHub](https://github.com/Hornwitser/factorio_dissector)

+Personally I've used it to investigate networking issues with Factorio, from clients getting disconnected to nat punching not working and I've made some bug reports based on my findings that have lead to bugfixes in the game.
+With the move over to using names from the Factorio debug symbols the data it shows has become really clear and informative, at least compared to what it used to show.
+It's still more of a tool for people experienced with computer networking and Factorio internals though, so don't expect to understand much from it if you're not familiar with these things.